Summary: in this tutorial, you’ll learn how to use the SQL COALESCE()

 The COALESCE

-function returns NULL
+function will return NULL

-if all arguments are NULL
+in case all input arguments are NULL

 .